vmware-tanzu/velero/docs/build-from-scratch.md

 ```
 where `$REGISTRY`, `$PROJECT`, and `$VERSION` match what you used in the [build step][3].

+## 4. Vendoring dependencies
+If you need to add or update the vendored dependencies, please see [Vendoring dependencies][11].

 [0]: ../README.md
 [1]: #0-prerequisites
 [2]: #1-download